iamnotnader/depth_research/README.md

 Note that you must first install the opencv libraries.
 You can do this with homebrew on OSX.

-Results as of 4/12/2015 (using dynamic programming):
+Results as of 4/12/2015 (using a dynamic programming approach):
 ![alt tag](http://i.imgur.com/qexurn3.jpg)